openjdk/jdk/doc/hotspot-style.md

 * An anonymous lambda expression must not be directly invoked.
 * Bind expressions are forbidden.

-Single-use function objects can be defined locally within a function.
+Single-use function objects can be defined locally within a function, directly at the point of use.
 This is an alternative to having a function or function object class defined at class or namespace scope.
-Instead, a function class definition is placed directly at the point of use.

 This usage was somewhat limited by C++03, which does not permit such a class to be used as a template parameter.
 That restriction was removed by C++11